bioc/GGtools/inst/GGEXsite/README.txt

-0) R_PATH gives the absolute path to the executable for an R that has CGIwithR and Bioconductor GGtools and GGdata packages installed .
+0) R_PATH gives the absolute path to the executable for an R that has CGIwithR and Bioconductor GGtools and GGdata packages installed.
 You must also have hgfocus.db installed.

 1) HTDOCS_ABSOLUTE dir holds html and png files used for the presentation layer